linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 BGO contains two core classes:

 - **Account** an a-dimensional quantity (amount) with an optional reference value.
-- **Domain** the set of all known Accounts.
+- **Domain** the whole set of all accounts in the document.

-BGO goal is to propose the data model for data exploration and visualization; it is NOT related to the meaning of the represented data.
+BGO proposes a data model for data exploration and visualization; it is NOT related to the meaning of the represented data.
 An *account* can be used to describe a Financial Report fact, a politician speaking time on TV or any other versionable quantitative value.

-All accounts in a *Domain* can be presented as a paged list (**TableView**) or as a whole in a big picture (**Overview**).
+All accounts in a *Domain* can be presented in a paged document (**TableView**) or as a whole in a big picture (**Overview**).

-The overview admits a list of **Partitions** .
-A Partition is a collection of disjoined **account subset** organized by some *algorithms*.
-A partition always contains (implicitly or explicitly) a **default account subset** that identifies all accounts in the domain that not explicitly defined in the same partition.
+The overview admits a list of **partitions** .
+A Partition is a collection of disjoined **account sub subset** organized by some *algorithms*.
+A partition always contains (implicitly or explicitly) a **default account subset** that identifies all accounts in the domain that not explicitly defined in the  partition.

-Besides these,  BGO defines some other concepts to describe user interaction features in a data exploration application.
-For example, an account admits some *Perspectives* to highlight specific aspects like metadata view, historical trends, breakdowns, and social impacts.
-Other.
+Besides these,  BGO defines some other concepts to suggest user interaction features.
+For example, an account admits some **perspectives** to highlight specific aspects like metadata, historical trends, breakdowns, and social impacts.

 Semantic relationships are crucial to the definition of concepts.
 However, next to these structured characterizations, concepts have to be further defined using human-readable ("informal") documentation.
 Any BGO concept (**Things**) can be annotated using a set of properties derived from well-known vocabularies like Dublin Core, Foaf and RDFS: